-Each Fund's investment objective may be changed by the Simplify Exchange Traded Funds' board of trustees (the "Board") upon 60 days' written notice to shareholders.
+Each Fund's investment objective may be changed by Simplify Exchange Traded Funds' board of trustees (the "Board") upon 60 days' written notice to shareholders.
+The Parity ETF has adopted a non-fundamental policy to invest at least 80% of its assets in a particular type of security, which may be changed by the Board upon 60 days' written notice to shareholders.